victor-secops/victor-secops/README.md

 ### Hi there 👋

-- 🔭 currently working on building things for DevSecOps
+- 🔭 currently working on building things for AppSec
 - 📫 How to reach me: victordevsecops@gmail.com
 - Made in :brazil: